DINO-LG: Enhancing Vision Transformers with Label Guidance for Coronary Artery Calcium Detection: Introduction

 \section{Introduction}

 Cardiovascular disease (CVD) is the leading cause of death globally, responsible for approximately 17.9 million fatalities in 2019, which constitutes 32\% of all deaths worldwide \cite{CVD_2024}.
 Coronary artery disease (CAD), a major cardiovascular disease affecting the blood vessels that feed the heart muscle, caused 371,506 deaths in the United States in 2022 \cite{NCHS_2024}.
 According to the most recent heart disease and stroke statistics report, approximately 5\% of adults over the age of 20 have CAD in the United States \cite{Tsao2023-ae}.
-Early detection of CAD allows for timely interventions that can prevent progression of the disease and reduce the risk of life-threatening heart attacks.
-It can also lead to a wider range of treatment options, including lifestyle changes, medications or surgical procedures.
-The earlier CAD is detected, the more effective these treatments can be.
-Furthermore, overall treatment costs can be reduced by preventing more serious complications requiring intensive care or extensive procedures.
+Early detection of CAD enables timely interventions that prevent disease progression and reduce heart attack risk, allowing for more effective treatments while lowering healthcare costs by avoiding serious complications.

 Coronary artery calcium (CAC) scoring is considered a reliable tool for assessing cardiovascular disease and is generally recommended for use by various medical guidelines \cite{Knuuti2020-xr}.
 CAC scoring helps identify the presence and extent of calcified plaque in the coronary arteries which is strongly associated with the risk of CAD and future cardiovascular events.
 The test is non-invasive and relatively simple, using computer tomography (CT) scans to measure calcium deposits without the need for invasive procedures.
 The risk categorized calcium scores reflect different risk categories for cardiovascular events \cite{Oudkerk2008-zt}.
 Higher CAC scores can lead to more aggressive management of risk factor, while lower scores might support a more conservative approach.
 It is crucial for the radiographer to evaluate the position of high-density voxels in order to detect coronary calcification.
 CAC is typically measured using the Agatston method, assessing calcium deposits in the coronary arteries by measuring calcium density and volume to calculate a total calcium score \cite{Agatston1990-to}.